dudumaluf/BOT_TextureGen/docs/project-log.md

 - **UI/UX Overhaul:** Redesigned the interface with a professional sidebar layout, Framer Motion animations, and a beautiful modal gallery system.
 - **Cloud Storage Integration:** Added automatic upload to Supabase Storage with ComfyUI URL fallbacks for hybrid development/production deployment.
 - **Production Architecture:** Created a production-ready system with multiple redundancy layers, comprehensive error handling, and automatic recovery mechanisms.
 - **Documentation:** Comprehensive README, setup guides, and troubleshooting documentation for GitHub and Vercel deployment.

+## Session 3: Final Polish & Production Deployment

+- **Intro Animation System:** Implemented professional intro animations with company logo fade-in for pre-login and TextureGen logo animation for post-login flows.
+- **Logo Integration:** Added theme-aware transparent logo versions that automatically switch between black and white based on the current theme.
+- **Dark Mode Completion:** Fixed all remaining dark mode color inconsistencies in the settings panel, ensuring perfect visual consistency across light and dark themes.
+- **UI/UX Polish:** Resolved z-index layering issues with scene settings and other toggle buttons, improving interaction reliability.
+- **Repository Management:** Successfully committed and pushed all improvements to GitHub repository with comprehensive documentation updates.
+- **Production Readiness:** Application now fully ready for Vercel deployment with all features polished and production-tested.